cscorley/dissertation/chapters/4_proposed/2_dit.md

 have changed.
 There may be weighting schemes to this, such as only considering words which they have added or removed, while ignoring context words.

-The right side of Figure \ref{fig:changeset-triage} illustrates the retrieval process.
-The key intuition to our approach is that a topic model such as LDA or LSI can infer any given document's topic proportions regardless of the documents used to train the model.
-Hence, we train a topic model on the changeset corpus, but search for related developers over the developer corpus.
+The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
+The key intuition to our methodology is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
+In fact, this is also what determining the topic proportions of a user-created or generated query relies on.
+Likewise, so are other unseen documents.
+In our approach, the seen documents are changesets and the unseen documents are the developer profiles.

-In the search engine, we can use a dynamic programming to keep
-$\theta_{Developers}$ up-to-date as new changesets are added to the model.
-That is, upon a update to the model, new inferences of only the developer which affected this changeset are made.
-Additionally, we can then query the model as needed and rank the results of that query against $\theta_{Developers}$.
-Note that we never infer a $\theta_{Changeset}$ for the changeset documents on which the model is built.
+Hence, we train a topic model on the changeset corpus and use the model to index the developer profiles.
+Note that we never construct an index of the changeset documents on which the model is trained.
+In our approach, we only use the changesets to continuously update the topic model and only use the developer profiles for indexing.

-To leverage the online functionality of the topic models, we can also intermix the model training and retrieval steps.
+To leverage the online functionality of the topic models, we can also intermix the model training, indexing, and retrieval steps.
 First, we initialize a model in online mode.
 Then, as changes are made, the model is updated with the new changesets as they are committed.
 That is, with changesets, we incrementally update a model and can query it at any moment.
-This insight means that we can also evaluate our approach *temporally*.
-That is, we we can approximate how the automatic developer identification would perform throughout the evolution of a project.
+This will allow for a *historical simulation* of how a changeset-based DIT would perform in a realistic scenario.

 #### Evaluation